bcgov/MyGovBC-notification-server/docs/_docs/configuration.md

 title: Configuration
 permalink: /docs/configuration/
 ---
-Most configurations are specified in file */server/config.json* conforming to Loopback [config.json docs](https://docs.strongloop.com/display/public/LB/config.json).
+There are two types of configurations - static and dynamic.
+Static configurations are defined in files or environment variables, requiring restarting app server to take effect; whereas dynamic configurations are defined in databases and updates take effect immediately.
+Most static configurations are specified in file */server/config.json* conforming to Loopback [config.json docs](https://docs.strongloop.com/display/public/LB/config.json).
 NotifyBC added some additional configurations.
 If you need to change, instead of updating */server/config.json* file, create [environment-specific file](http://loopback.io/doc/en/lb2/config.json.html#environment-specific-settings) such as */server/config.local.json*.

 ## SMTP
 By default *NotifyBC* bypasses SMTP relay and connects [directly](https://github.com/nodemailer/nodemailer#set-up-smtp) to recipients MX.
 You can setup SMTP relay by adding following *smtp* config object to */server/config.local.json*